jorcalle11/serverless-examples/README.md

 ## Aws Lambda and Serverless

-Getting started with Serverless Framework with Node.js on AWS.
+Getting started Serverless Framework with Node.js on AWS.

 ## Documentation